jazzhead/resize-window/doc/readme.md

 If you're not already using a third-party script runner, enable Apple's Script menu.
 The procedure for enabling the menu is different depending on which version of Mac OS X you're running.
-For Snow Leopard (10.6) and later, it is a preference setting in the AppleScript Editor app called "Show Script menu in menu bar":
+For Snow Leopard (10.6) and later, it is a preference setting in the Script Editor app called "Show Script menu in menu bar":

   ![Script menu setting](img/scriptmenu-s.png "Screenshot of Script menu setting")